johnfan12/Time-Series-Library/README.md

 - Generate router statistics with `python scripts/cluster_prep/prepare_clusters.py --data ETTh1 --save_dir ./cluster_artifacts/ETTh1` (adjust dataset-specific arguments as needed).
 - Run PatchTST-LoMoE (or other LoMoE-enabled models) by pointing to the saved directory: `python run.py --task_name long_term_forecast --is_training 1 --model PatchTST_LoMoE --cluster_artifact_dir ./cluster_artifacts/ETTh1 ...`.
 - Optional CLI flags `--cluster_feat_max_acf`, `--cluster_feat_topk_fft`, `--cluster_feat_poly_order`, `--cluster_feat_clip`, `--cluster_router_temperature`, and `--cluster_router_metric` let you reproduce the exact preprocessing used when the artifacts were created.
-- Two-phase training is supported via `--lomoe_warmup_epochs N`.
-During the warmup epochs the model trains with LoRA expert 0 only (router disabled).
-After warmup, expert 0 is cloned across all experts and the stats-driven router is re-enabled for fine-tuning.
+- Two-phase training is supported via `--lomoe_warmup_epochs N` (any value > 0 simply toggles the feature).
+The model stays in the warmup phase—training expert 0 only with the router disabled—until early stopping patience is exhausted.
+At that moment expert 0 is cloned across all experts, the router is re-enabled, the early-stopping counter is reset, and training resumes for the LoRA-only phase.
 - Use `--lomoe_freeze_backbone_after_warmup` to continue phase-two training with only the LoRA experts and `--lomoe_phase2_lr_scale s` to bump the learning rate by a factor of `s` when entering phase two.

 4. Develop your own model.